 - A lot of fun, beautiful piano-related eye candy.

-In other words, I was looking for accounts that balanced life and studio, that didn’t seem focused on marketing their self or products, and that included a lot of piano beauty, fun, and even humor.
+In other words, I was looking for accounts that balanced life and studio, that didn’t seem focused on marketing themselves or products, and that included a lot of piano beauty, fun, and even humor.

 Here’s are my recommendations in no particular order.
 (Except the last one which is definitely my favorite!)

 Ally’s account @imgainarykeys is probably only 30% piano-specific, but I always love the photos she posts whether they’re piano-related, teaching-related, or personal.

 She even posts fun food photos once in a while like this one that made it into one of my secret letters as a favorite Instagram.